pyrodex/opnsense-update-notify/README.md

   to:
   host:
 ```

-`from` is the Email address you want to tag as FROM when notifications are sent
+`from` is the Email address you want to tag as FROM when notifications are sent.

-`to` is the Email address you want to tag as TO when notifications are sent to be received
+`to` is the Email address you want to tag as TO when notifications are sent to be received.

-`host` is the SMTP host (TBD add auth and port)
+`host` is the SMTP host (TBD add auth and port).

 #### Telegram